 Contact information for one reference who is an IUPUI faculty or staff member who has advised, supervised, or observed the applicant’s community-based/civic engagement experience(s).

 Contact information for one reference who is a community partner or member who has advised, supervised, or observed the applicant’s community-based/civic engagement experience(s).
+This can be another IUPUI faculty or staff member, but they should be directly familiar with your civic experiences.
+External community partner references are encouraged.

 ESSAY PROMPT FOR GRADUATE and PROFESSIONAL STUDENTS: Applicants are asked to upload an essay of no more than 1,000 words that addresses the following statement: "I have a responsibility and commitment in my career to use the professional knowledge and skills that I have gained through my graduate education to collaborate and to build consensus with others across differences to address social issues."
 Applicants are asked to explain the ways in which they agree or disagree with this statement and provide personal examples.
 The definition and dimensions of a civic-minded professional may serve to inform your essay.